eric-mckinley/kubernetes-splunk-logging/README.md

 # K8S LOGGING

+Brief: To use k8s logs of stdout and stderr that kubernetes stores in each nodes /var/log/* folder by forwarding them to splunk via a fluentd forwarder running on each node.

+This avoids the need for containers writing to file, shared volumes, sidecar containers per app container, file rotation strategies and log files causing space issues within a K8s cluster.

+Steps involved:

-Output microservice app and request logs in json format to containers std.out and std.err
+- Output microservice app and request logs in json format to containers std.out and std.err

-Fluentd Collector running as daemonset on each K8s node forwards the logs to splunk instance.
+- Fluentd Collector running as daemonset on each K8s node forwards the logs to splunk instance.

-Log message is in json format which are then built into the log show below with addition container/pod/node k8 info.
+- Log message is in json format which are then built into the log show below with addition container/pod/node k8 info.

 ## Steps (presuming minikube)